lukeeffenberger/caps-net/README.md

 # CapsNet
-This project implements the most important parts from the paper **Dynamic Routing Between Capsules** by Sara Sabour, Nicholas Frosst and Geoffrey E. Hinton (2017). (https://arxiv.org/abs/1710.09829) Additionally you can find a report with an in-depth explanation of capsule neworks and our results under *report.pdf*.
-(Under *report_exentended.pdf* you find a slightly extended version of the same report, that features more and larger images and a very short exploration on applying CapsNet on breast cancer images.)
+This project implements the most important parts from the paper **Dynamic Routing Between Capsules** by Sara Sabour, Nicholas Frosst and Geoffrey E. Hinton (2017, https://arxiv.org/abs/1710.09829) Additionally you can find a report with an in-depth explanation of capsule neworks and our results under *report.pdf* (under *report_exentended.pdf* you will find a slightly extended version of the same report, that features more and larger images and a very short exploration on applying CapsNet to breast cancer images).

 ## Usage
-First get a local copy of this repository on your machine with `git clone https://github.com/lukeeffenberger/caps-net.git`.
+First get a local copy of this repository on your machine with `git clone https://github.com/lukeeffenberger/caps-net`.

 ### Training and Testing
 You can simply train the network with `python capsnet_mnist.py -m train`.
 The best model (lowest validation loss), which is found during the training process will be stored in `tmp/model_weights/`.
 The summaries for TensorBoard will be stored in `tmp/summaries`.
-If you want to train the pretrained model with the weights stored in `model_weights/` use `python capsnet_mnist.py -m train_on`.
+If you want to train the pretrained model with the weights stored in `model_weights/`, use `python capsnet_mnist.py -m train_on`.

 To have a look at the summaries in TensorBoard use `tensorboard --logdir=tmp/summaries`.